 Position Retention Sample Clauses

 Position Retention.
 Holding positions for 12 weeks is required for employees who meet the requirements of the Family Medical Leave Act.
 Trainees who are actively participating in PRN will have their program position held for up to 6 months.
-A trainee who is not cleared to return to work within the 6 month period is at risk of non-renewal of contract or termination of employment from UCF (termination and non-renewal can be appealed).
+In the occasion trainee is not cleared to return to work within the 6 month period, they are in jeopardy of losing their position within the program and termination of employment from UCF.

 AutoNDA by SimpleDocs